ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 Const type cast is used to add or remove the constness of an object pointed by a pointer.
 For example `const_cast< const type*>(pointer)` or `const_cast<type*>(pointer)`.
 The latter one is always used to match interface.
-*When used, be caution, write operation will cause undefined behavior.*
+*When using, be caution, write operation will cause undefined behavior.*

 ### static_cast & dynamic_cast

 These two type cast can do pointer upcast and downcast.
 Upcast is converting a pointer-to-derived to a pointer-to-base.
-Downcast is converting a pointer-to-base to a pointer-to-derived. static_cast does it without runtime checking. `Base *pb = new Base(); static_cast<Derived*>(pb);` is valid.
+Downcast is converting a pointer-to-base to a pointer-to-derived. static_cast does this conversion without runtime check. `Base *pb = new Base(); static_cast<Derived*>(pb);` is valid though it is error.
-Dynamic_cast requires runtime type info to check object type, so above usage will get a NULL pointer.
-Some compilers don't support runtime-type-info, in such case, the above usage won't work properly.
+Dynamic_cast requires runtime type info to check object type, and above usage will get a NULL pointer.
+Some compilers don't support runtime-type-info, dynamic_cast won't work correctly as expected.

 ## cross initialization && switch-case